ablumenf/k-means/README.md

 How does the bad initial centroids button work?
 It looks in the top for a 100x60 empty box (no points inside) and sticks a centroid at the top middle of that box, then two other centroids to the left and right, slightly below it.
-Since all of the points are guaranteed to be generated with height at least 10, the highest centroid should be farther away from all points than every other centroid.
+Since all of the points are guaranteed to be generated with height at least 10, the highest centroid should be farther away from all points than at least one other centroid.

 Can be seen live at http://aaronblumenfeld.com/kmeans/